neurospin/pypreprocess/README.rst

 pypreprocess
 ============
-**pypreprocess** is a collection of python scripts for preprocessing (motion correction, spatial normalization, smoothing, etc.) fMRI data using nipype's SPM and FSL interfaces.
-It also contains utilities for automatic QA like registration checks (using nipy.labs), and template-based html report generation using (tempita, jquery, and home-grown css).
+**pypreprocess** is a collection of python scripts for preprocessing fMRI data (motion correction, spatial normalization, smoothing, ...).
+It provides:

+* the possibility to run processing pipelines using simple text-based configuration-files, allowing to analyse data without programming.
+* automatic generation of html reports, for example for quality assurance (e.g. spatial registration checks), statistical results.
+*parallel processing of multiple subjects.
+*persistence of intermediate stages: in case an analysis is interrupted, cached intermediates files are reused to speed up processing.

-These days, it also contains pure-Python (no C extensions, no compiled code, just Python) modules and scripts for slice-timing correction, motion correction, coregistration, and smoothing, without need for nipype or matlab.
+pypreprocess relies on nipype's SPM and FSL interfaces, or pure-Python (no C extensions, no compiled code, just Python) modules and scripts for slice-timing correction, motion correction, coregistration, and smoothing, without need for nipype or matlab.

 License
 =======